ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Experiments

 \subsubsection{Navigation policy training}

-The navigation policy consists of ten convolutional layers with residual connections, which take an RGB input and output a 20-dimensional encoded vector, and three MLP layers with non-linear activations, which take a 64-dimensional concatenated vector (i.e., encoded vectors from three consecutive RGB input images, the previous action, and the relative goal position).
-The policy predicts the action output ($v$, $w$) and is trained with the Adam optimizer with a learning rate of $10^{-4}$.
-The image resolution is $144 \times 256$, and the time interval between consecutive input images is 0.5 s.
+The navigation policy consists of ten convolutional layers with residual connections, which take an RGB input and output a 20-dimensional encoded vector, and three MLP layers with non-linear activations, which take a 64-dimensional concatenated vector (i.e., encoded vectors from three consecutive RGB images, the previous action, and the relative goal position).
+The policy predicts the action ($v$, $w$) and is trained with the Adam optimizer with a learning rate of $10^{-4}$.
+The image resolution is $144 \times 256$, and the three consecutive images used by the policy are sampled at 0.5 s intervals.
+In real-world experiments, the policy requires only 18 ms per inference (55 Hz) on the on-board computer, while the camera operates at 20 Hz.